-Sometimes gutters do freeze up completely and people worry they are going to pull away from the house or cause a huge ice dam.
+Sometimes gutters do freeze up completely, and people worry they are going to pull away from the house or cause a huge ice dam.
 So they try to chip out the ice themselves.

-This is dangerous, destructive, and futile.
+Chipping away at ice is dangerous, destructive, and futile.
 It’s very hard to remove an ice dam, and it’s very dangerous.
 That’s why ice dam removal companies carry insurance.
 It also can do a ton of damage to your gutters themselves which will cost you money to replace.

-Sometimes, waiting is the best solution
+Sometimes, waiting is the best solution.

 Ice dams are destructive.
 It is better to have good attic insulation to keep them from happening in the first place.

-However, once they are there it may be better to let them stay if there aren’t any leaks in your home.
+However, once they are there, it may be better to let them stay if there aren’t any leaks in your home.
 At least, it’s better than trying to do it yourself.

 The ice and water shield that we put underneath your shingle layer does do its job of keeping moisture out of your home.
-But, of course, if it’s leaking inside you do need to fix it right away.
+But, of course, if it’s leaking inside, you do need to fix it right away.

 Hire a professional